jogicom/xojo.ColorGroupReplacement/README.md

 // If the System is in LightMode, the this set the LightColor to orange c2.currentValue = &cFF800000

-// If you need explizit the DarkColor c = c2.DarkColor
+// If you implicitly need access to the DarkColor c = c2.DarkColor

-// if you need explizit the LightColor c = c2.LightColor
+// If you implicitly need access to the LightColor c = c2.LightColor

-// If you need the Colors as a string mayby for a preference Var s As String = c2.asText
+// If you need the Colors as a string maybe for a preference Var s As String = c2.asText

 // this set the colors from a string